BigPolarBear1/factorization/README.md

 Update: And added it to the paper on chapter 8 aswell...  now tomorrow... the final step... pulling small quadratic coefficients from the hashmap.

 Update: So basically the last step in the algorithm, you use that hashmap to find a small quadratic coefficient that appears in a lot of primes, then figure out how to get there using calculations mod m rather then mod n.
 I'll show tomorrow... it shouldn't be too difficult.

+Update: Absolute shit day.
+I'm very stressed.
+Couldn't focus at all.
+I did manage to do atleast a little bit of thinking about this problem...
+I guess if finding a small quadratic coefficient basically comes down to solving something like this: 1 * (2^e)^2 - 4387 \* 1 = 2^e ..
+I can do that with p-adic lifting easily.
+It better not be that simple.. lol...
+I should try and implement something in code tomorrow and send it to "my friends" (my non-nato friends that is) ... since on tuesday I'll likely dissappear into a jail cell bc belgium is a country of spineless fuckers and nazis.